RavenJFelix/COBRE/README.md

 from animations to video games.

 ## Doesn't Curses provide the functionality?
-Cursees provides build in __User interface__ functionality; COBRE goes beyond and allows the creation of graphical video games with ease.
+Curses provides built in __User interface__ functionality; COBRE goes beyond and allows the creation of graphical video games with ease.
 It can interface with Curses in order to display the frames to the console; however, it can be interfaced to anything, even directly to a specific console environment.